 Even a mild concussion can lead to chronic traumatic encephalopathy later in life, especially if this is not your first concussion.
-This type of injury is not a “minor” injury that you should ignore.
 While the pain from a concussion might go away after a few hours, you could still have some damage to your brain.

 Injuries Caused by Car Accidents in Eugene

-People get into car accidents for many reasons.
-Many of these reasons are because of negligent behavior.
-A driver could drive while distracted or under the influence of drugs or alcohol, or could even have a medical emergency.
+A driver could drive while distracted or under the influence of drugs or alcohol or have a medical emergency.
 Other causes of car accidents include:

-- A vehicle that came from the manufacturer with defects
+- A vehicle that came from the manufacturer with design defects.

 - Debris in the road.